Azure/autorest.csharp/docs/mgmt/readme.md

 }
 ```

-For the cases that the parent resource is not in the same RP, the "get child resource method" will be put in an extension class.
-For instance, the parent resource of `VirtualNetworkResource` is the resource group, and you will find an extension method of `ResourceGroupResource` in the `Azure.ResourceManager.Network` package returning `VirtualNetworkCollection` like this:
+For the cases that the parent resource is not in the same RP, the "get child resource method" is put in an extension class.
+For instance, the parent resource of `VirtualNetworkResource` is the resource group, and you should find an extension method of `ResourceGroupResource` in the `Azure.ResourceManager.Network` package returning `VirtualNetworkCollection` like this:
 ```csharp
 public static partial class NetworkExtensions
 {